 As one of the few countries that celebrate the Lunar New Year, Vietnam has been deeply influenced by Han culture since ancient times.
 As the largest folk festival in Vietnam, the Spring Festival holds an important position in the hearts of Vietnamese people.
 Vietnam’s Spring Festival folklore is almost not much different from China.
-It prepares New Year’s goods, sticks couplets, eats group dinners, wraps New Year’s rice dumplings, sets off fireworks and firecrackers, sacrifice and worships the god of stoves, etc. As the country with the highest degree of Sinicization in South-eastern Asia, Vietnam not only celebrates the Chinese New Year lively but also the Lantern Festival afterwards.
+It prepares New Year’s goods, sticks couplets, eats group dinners, wraps New Year’s rice dumplings, sets off fireworks and firecrackers, sacrifices and worships the god of stoves, etc. As the country with the highest degree of Sinicization in South-eastern Asia, Vietnam celebrates the Chinese New Year lively and the Lantern Festival afterward.

 Singapore Spring Festival

 As the country with the largest proportion of Chinese in the world except for China, the South-eastern Asian country Singapore has 74% of ethnic Chinese as the country’s population of more than 5.6 million.
-As an absolute majority, the ethnic Chinese in Singapore are naturally celebrating lunar New Year here every year.
+As an absolute majority, the ethnic Chinese in Singapore naturally celebrate lunar New Year here every year.
 Singapore’s Lunar New Year also has its own characteristics.
-For example, Singaporean Chinese like to burn a stick of incense on the Lunar New Year’s Eve.
-Only married people are eligible to give out red envelopes and wear red underwear during the New Year (meaning smooth and prosperous life in the next year).
+For example, Singaporean Chinese like to burn a stick of incense on Lunar New Year’s Eve.
+Only married people can give out red envelopes and wear red underwear during the New Year (meaning smooth and prosperous life in the next year).

 Philippine Spring Festival

-Although Chinese account for only 2% of the population of nearly 100 million in the Philippines, 20% of Filipinos share Chinese blood, such as the founding father of the Philippines, Mrs Aquino, and current President Duterte.
-All of them has Chinese ancestry.
-The Chinese New Year became a public holiday in the Philippines in 2012 and the Chinese New Year has officially been upgraded to a legal holiday in the Philippines.
+Although Chinese account for only 2% of the population of nearly 100 million in the Philippines, 20% of Filipinos share Chinese blood, such as the founding father of the Philippines, Mrs. Aquino, and current President Duterte.
+All of them have Chinese ancestry.
+The Chinese New Year became a public holiday in the Philippines in 2012, and the Chinese New Year has officially been upgraded to a legal holiday in the Philippines.

 Malaysian Spring Festival